psmenon/deploy_ml_model/model_card.md

 ## Metrics
+precision: calculated as (number of true positives) / (number of labels with positive predictions)
+recall: calculated as (number of true positives) / (number of labels with real positive )
+fbeta: the weighted harmonic mean of precision and recall

 Navigate to the metrics folder to get the precision,recall and fbeta score on the various slices of the data